Joséphine de Beauharnais: Duchess of Navarre

-After the divorce, Joséphine lived at the Château de Malmaison, near Paris.
-She remained on good terms with Napoleon, who once said that the only thing to come between them was her debts.
-(Joséphine remarked privately, "The only thing that ever came between us was my debts; certainly not his manhood."—Andrew Roberts, Napoleon.)
+After the annulment, Joséphine lived at the Château de Malmaison, near Paris.
+She remained on good terms with Napoleon, who provided her with a generous annual allowance and once said that the only thing to come between them was her debts.
+(Joséphine remarked privately, "The only thing that ever came between us was my debts; certainly not his manhood.")
 In April 1810, by letters patent, Napoleon created her Duchess of Navarre.
-Some claim Napoleon and Josephine were still secretly in love, though it is impossible to verify this.
+Some claim Napoleon and Joséphine were still secretly in love, though it is impossible to verify this.

-In March 1811, Marie Louise was delivered of a long-awaited heir, Napoleon II, to whom Napoleon gave the title "King of Rome".
+In March 1811, Marie Louise delivered a long-awaited heir, Napoleon II, to whom Napoleon gave the title "King of Rome".
 Two years later Napoleon arranged for Joséphine to meet the young prince "who had cost her so many tears".

 Death

 Joséphine died of pneumonia in Rueil-Malmaison on 29 May 1814, soon after walking with Emperor Alexander I of Russia in the gardens of Malmaison, where she allegedly begged to join Napoleon in exile.
 She was buried in the nearby church of Saint Pierre-Saint Paul in Rueil.
 Her daughter Hortense is interred near her.